-The proposed MOC-DT algorithm is compared with the probability density based one-class classier (PDOC) [HFW08].
+The proposed MOC-DT algorithm is compared with the probability density based one-class classier (PDOC) [23].
 Each class model is treated as target class while the rest which are not classified into any particular class are considered as outliers.
 In other words, PDOC and MOC-DT are compared using the same treatment on the BLCM data, but their difference is only on the one-class classification algorithm.
-We also compare the algorithms' performance using BLCM and binarized BLCM with or without PCA.
-The results are shown in Table 2, reporting precision, recall and the F-score.
-We can see that BLCM works better through binarization, and the best result is obtained using MOC-DT with binary BLCM plus PCA.
+We also compare the algorithms' performance using normalized and binarized BLCM with or without PCA.
+The results are shown in Table 2.
+We can see that with BLCM works better through binarization, and the best result is obtained using MOC-DT with binary BLCM plus PCA.
 PDOC performs worse than MOC-DT in all situations.